elixir-lang/elixir/README.md

 # Requirement

 Elixir requires Erlang R14A or later version to execute.
-R13 or prior version doesn't work because bug of `yecc`, Erlang's built-in parser generator.
+R13 or prior version doesn't work due to a bug in `yecc`, Erlang's built-in parser generator, and lack of proper UTF8 support.

 # Roadmap